abhinav-98/Weather-App.github.io/README.md

 Contribution is highy appreciated because this is what makes open source community an amazing place to grown and learn from.

 Steps to contribute:
-1)Fork the Project
+1. Fork the Project
-2)Create your Feature Branch (git checkout -b feature/YourFeature) 3)Commit your Changes (git commit -m 'Add some YourFeature') 4)Push to the Branch (git push origin feature/YourFeature) 5)Open a Pull Request
+2. Create your Feature Branch (git checkout -b feature/YourFeature)
+3. Commit your Changes (git commit -m 'Add some YourFeature')
+4. Push to the Branch (git push origin feature/YourFeature)
+5. Open a Pull Request